The AME3 Rules

 - If the Ambition is at risk, the Owner must take appropriate actions, which may include terminating the Arena Product.

-- The Ambition is reviewed and refined at least annually, with discussions involving all members of all teams to align understanding and commitment.
+- The Ambition is reviewed and refined at least annually, with discussions involving members of all Teams to align understanding and commitment.

 Goal